 Like the dark smudge on your forehead, Lent is something that has already disappeared for many in today’s stressful world.
 However, observing Lent can alter our perceptions and how we view the world can be greatly transformed.
-So, while there is still time during this season, all is not lost.
+So, while there’s still time during this holy season, all is not lost.

-Remember the ashes: The message of “from dust to dust we shall return” is not really a downer — it is reality.
+The message of “from dust to dust we shall return” is not really a downer — it is reality.
 When we remember that we are mortal, impermanence can help us appreciate our lives even more.
-There is a tribe in Africa that used to put a skull on the table during a feast so people would recognize their mortality and appreciate the joy of friends and celebration even more.
 The ashes teach us to be more grateful for the people and things in our lives that are already there.
 Even though the ashes are physically gone, remember what they symbolize and you will live differently knowing this day can be your last.

 2. Recognize that sacrifice is truly an act of beneficial simplicity